boldtrn/JsonbBundle/README.md

 The Bundle allows to create Jsonb fields and use the Contains and the Like operator on the Jsonb field.
 Other Operations can be easily added.
 However, at the moment I don't need more.
-Feel free to create a PR.
+Feel free to create a PR or ask me ;).

+The Bundle is stable but the Query functions are a bit inconvenient.

 Installation
 ============